-Hide Roles: When set to true, user roles like admin, moderator will not be shown in chat rooms.
+Hide Roles: When set to true, user roles like admin, and moderator will not be shown in chat rooms.

-Hide Right Sidebar with Click: Setting this true will give ability for the right sidebar to be hidden.
+Hide Right Sidebar with Click: Setting this true will give the ability for the right sidebar to be hidden.

 Sidebar Channel List Mode: Lets you choose from Extended, Medium, Condensed how the sidebar should be.